zebreus/replicate-api/README.md

 ### Generate a prediction without using the convenience functions

 The first example used a few convenience functions to make it easier to use the API.
-You can also use the lower level functions that map the API calls more directly.
+You can also use the lower-level functions that map the API calls more directly.

 ```typescript